Rakeshkm04/js-practice-chaiorcode/README.md

 and in this repositoy . we learn how howto javascript works and we create website and functionally in the website, and we reference with other youtube channels and learnings lot's of things in javascript and after the javascript we design the website and do lot's of tasks in the web development and designing.

+so the today task is to analyse of the Indolaser website, in this website, create some new sections and design these section and also make sure the responsiveness of the website